Snitzle/My-Home-Hub/README.md

 - Add Logic to process prices.
 Decide on a definite set of rules for input
 - Make it so that you can see all previous Mortgages applies to a house.
 Refactor the model.
 Add active to the migration
 - Add a Mortgage Seeder
-- Add logic to delete Mortgage Files
 - Fix validation on the property edit
 - Add styling to form errors
 - Add filenames to mortgage files
+- Add a Contents section where things that we own can be uploaded in even of fire for theft
+- Add logic to complete Jobs
+- Write reports for Rosh

 ### To Create